Peppermint Essential Oil

 Peppermint powerfully sharpens mental focus by removing dull and hazy feelings.
 As a cooling oil, peppermint is also extremely effective for taking the edge off of tension.
 Peppermint’s cool and clearing nature makes it ideal for stimulating mental agility and improving concentration for the tasks at hand.
 It is also effective against worry, grief and heaviness.
 This is a great oil to keep on hand next to your diffuser in your office or work studio.

 Peppermint is used to relieve upset skin due to bug bites or after spending too much time in the sun.
 Peppermint is great to add to your hair care routine as it nourishes and balances a dull, oily scalp.
 It is commonly used in dental care due to its effective and refreshing properties.

 Among the oldest and most continuously used of all therapeutic oils, the bright, mentholated fragrance of peppermint essential oil is instantly recognizable and powerfully effective at treating a remarkably wide variety of conditions.
 This particular peppermint oil is softer and less intensely minty than many similar peppermint essential oils though no less stimulating to the mind and tonic to the digestion.
-Lovers of this indispensable essential oil will also be interested in our organic peppermint oil from South Africa.
+Lovers of this indispensable essential oil will also be interested in our peppermint oil from the United States.

 How To Use Peppermint Essential Oil

 - Diffuser: Peppermint has a cooling, refreshing and soothing fragrance.
 Diffuse it in your home or office whenever you need to uplift and clear the mind, try it instead of a cup of coffee or tea.

 - Mental Clarity Blend: 4 drops lime oil, 2 drops tulsi oil, 2 drops peppermint oil in diffuser, or place a few drops on tissue and inhale.